The Basics to Ending a Sponsorship

 If you are a sponsor and would like to end your sponsorship, please contact Cash App Support to start the process.

-Brokerage services by Cash App Investing LLC, member FINRA / SIPC, and a subsidiary of Block, Inc., formerly known as Square, Inc. Investing and purchasing bitcoin involves risk; you may lose money.
-Bitcoin trading is offered by Block, Inc. Cash App Investing does not trade bitcoin and Block, Inc. is not a member of FINRA or SIPC.
+Brokerage services by Cash App Investing LLC, member FINRA / SIPC, and a subsidiary of Block, Inc., formerly known as Square, Inc. Bitcoin services by Block, Inc., not Cash App Investing.
+Investing and purchasing bitcoin involves risk; you may lose money.
+Block, Inc. is not a member of FINRA or SIPC.
 For additional information, see the Bitcoin and Cash App Investing disclosures.

 Cash App Investing is a self-directed service; you are solely responsible for orders placed through your account.
 Cash App Investing does not provide investment advice or recommendations.